-If you’re following my underwater photo editing tutorials, then you also will notice that I incorporate these editing tips into Lightroom presets (read How to Create a Custom Lightroom Preset) for quick application.
-You can also download my Free Lightroom Editing Presets.
+If you’re following my underwater photo editing tutorial series, then you also will notice that I incorporate these editing tips into Lightroom develop presets for quick application.

 Generally we work left to right and top to bottom across the Develop module in Lightroom, however Lens Corrections are an exception.
-These are found in the 6th panel on the right hand side.
+These are found in the 6th panel in the right hand column.

 The first action is to ensure that ‘Remove Chromatic Aberration’ is checked.
 You’ll likely not see much difference in images shot with prosumer gear, as chromatic aberration is more apparent in lower-end lenses.

 I generally check the ‘Enable Profile Corrections’ box for macro photos, leaving the distortion and vignetting sliders at 100.
 For wide-angle and fisheye photos I generally leave this box unchecked, as the distortion and slight vignetting looks nice in many underwater photos.
 The subject is more emphasized while the edges of the image look less warped, since Lightroom’s corrections often make the corners look stretched and unnatural.
-That said experiment with different styles of wide-angle images.
+That said experiment using the sliders to adjust the amounts of correction on different wide-angle images.

-Note that I refrain from using the Contrast slider itself, as it doesn’t provide as much custom control over the tone curve as when you individually edit the lighter and darker portions of the image.
+Note that I refrain from using the Contrast slider itself, as it doesn’t provide as much custom control over the tone curve as when you independently edit the lighter and darker portions of the curve.

-Note that Lightroom also allows your to apply sharpening when exporting an image.
+Note that Lightroom also allows you to apply sharpening when exporting an image.
 If you sharpen to the max in Develop and then don’t remove export sharpening, your image will be over-sharpened.
-I generally apply sharpening to 40 and then export with sharpening set for ‘Screen’ (or paper depending on client).
+I generally apply sharpening to 40 and then export with sharpening set for ‘Screen’ (or paper for magazine or other print requests).

 We skipped over many other sliders for adjusting the dark and light areas of the tone curve, so I encourage you to experiment with those.
 Once you’re shooting consistent images, you’ll notice that most of these global edits remain the same for each style of shot.